Two-Dimensional Boron Monosulfide Nanosheets

 Two-dimensional (2D) materials possess unique properties.
 They have large surface areas and new electronic states that make them ideal for many applications.
 These include batteries, catalysts, and electronic devices.
 Combining 2D materials or 2D with other-dimensional materials can result in new physical properties.
 Unusual properties such as superconductivity have been observed in 2D superlattices created by stacking two sheets of 2D materials and twisting them by a slight angle relative to one another.

 Therefore, 2D materials can be used as building blocks to create new materials with desired and manageable functions.
-Additionally, they also help to develop new materials with desirable and controllable functionalities.
+They also help develop new materials with desirable and controllable functionalities.
 Among them, boron-related substances are fascinating because of their polymorphism and their ability to form multi-center bonds.

 2D Boron Monosulfide Nanosheets